We offer free poetry writing workshops, Write! Chicago & Write! History events.

 Garfield Park Conservatory, Chicago — led by Sheila Elliott.

 Turn to local history and nature for poetic inspiration.
 The Garfield Park Conservatory is one of the Midwest’s largest and most prestigious collection of horticultural masterpieces.
-Participants will met at 10:30 am and spent about 90 minutes exploring the greenhouses and the wonderful prairie just west of their campus.
+Participants met at 10:30 am and spent about 90 minutes exploring the greenhouses and the wonderful prairie just west of their campus.
 Around noon, the group met up in the Conservatory to go over notes and drafts for new poetry.

 The Fullersburg/Graue Mill Nature Preserve, Oak Brook, IL — led by Sheila Elliott.

 Turn to local history and nature for poetic inspiration.
 The Fullersburg/Graue Mill Nature Preserve is part of the DuPage County Forest Preserve District, with centers situated along beautiful Salt Creek.
-Graue Mill once served as a site on the Underground Railroad and its trail system offers plenty of places to stop, observe the flora and fauna, and make notes for the first draft of a poem.
+Graue Mill once served as a site on the Underground Railroad and its trail system offers plenty of places to stop, observe the flora and fauna, and make notes for a first draft of a poem.

 Museum of Contemporary Photography, 600 S. Michigan Avenue.
 The exhibit for our August visit was “Beyond the Frame” and included pictures from the college’s permanent collection.